1,000+ Opportunities

 Lexington, KY 40507 Website made with love by

-Based on current listing details, eligibility includes: 501(c)(3) organizations or fiscally sponsored groups that are community-led, community-driven, and community-based in Appalachian counties of Tennessee, Kentucky, Virginia, and/or West Virginia, focused on systemic change and racial justice.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations or fiscally sponsored groups that are community-led, community-driven, and community-based in Appalachian counties of Tennessee, Kentucky, Virginia, and/or West Virginia, focused on systemic change and racial justice.
+Confirm the full requirements in the official notice before applying.